How to Save Money on Produce

 Focus variety as a year-round concept as opposed to a daily concept.
 God created our bodies to work well on a seasonal-growing schedule.
 An all-produce-available-at-all-times-because-it’s-trucked-in-from-miles-away schedule is not nutritionally necessary.
 Eat lots of berries in the summer, apples and pears in the fall and root vegetables in the winter.
 You get the picture.

-:: Pick your own.
 We are so fortunate to live in an area that has many small farms that offer a U-pick option.
 You provide the labor and are able to get high quality, oftentimes pesticide-free produce at a discount from buying it in the grocery stores or farmer’s markets.
 My husband and I are planning to pick strawberries, peaches, raspberries and blueberries this summer.
 And free blackberries on the side of the road, of course.

 Find a comprehensive list of U-pick farms at PickYourOwn.org.

 Canning or freezing produce, especially fruit, is a great way to enjoy the taste and savings of summertime deals.
 Growing up, my parents were mad-canners.
 I have a vivid memory of eating canned brussel sprouts, which may explain my gag-reflex when it comes to vegetables.
 Please, do not make your children eat canned brussel sprouts.
 Absolutely disgusting.

-:: Shop produce markets.
 There are tons of these in the Portland Metro area.
 These are retail stores that sell primarily produce. overstock dairy, and close-to-expired food.
 And they often have fantastic prices.
 You can get awesome deals on a regular basis.

 A loss-leader is an item that the store sells at a loss to get you in the store, in hopes that you will buy the rest of your grocery list there.
 And most of the time, the loss-leaders are in-season and local.
-Double bonus.